-If there are papers for a dog or puppy examine them closely and make sure they were registered with the correct organization to be purebred.
-In order to be purebred and registered, a dog’s papers should be through the AKC only.
+If there are papers for a dog or puppy, examine them closely and ensure they were registered with the correct organization to be purebred.
+To be purebred and registered, a dog’s papers should be through the AKC only.

 DNA Testing Puppies and Dogs

-A DNA test will definitely tell you if a dog or puppy is a purebred Rottweiler.
+A DNA test will tell you if a dog or puppy is a purebred Rottweiler.
 You can easily use an at-home kit and follow the instructions to swab the inside of the cheeks.
-You then mail it off and get results back within a matter of weeks.
+You then mail it off and get the results back within weeks.

-Your test results may say 100% Rottweiler or it may say a lower percentage of being a Rottie, which means it isn’t purebred–but depending on the estimated percentage, it could be very close.
+Your test results may say 100% Rottweiler, or it may sound like a lower percentage of being a Rottie, which means it isn’t purebred–but depending on the estimated rate, it could be very close.